andy-68/openecar_dashboard/README.md

 openecar_dashboard#

 Application to decode and display some data from CAN-bus of Mercedes Smart fortwo electric 2014.
-Initially it has beed written for Abylay Ospan <aospan@jokersys.com>
+Initially it has beed written for Abylay Ospan <aospan@jokersys.com> by andy@ahome.ru

 HIER